BioBoost/object-oriented-programming-using-java/12_methods/readme.md

 ---
-description: Defining custom methods is a daily job an OOP programmer.
+description: Defining custom methods is a daily job of an OOP programmer.
 This chapter introduces the basics of methods
 ---

 # Methods